cpaper/app/gfhz/privacy-policy/README.md

 ### Scope

-This Privacy Policy applies to 规范汉字 (the "App").
+This Privacy Policy applies to 口袋字典 (the "App").

 The App is free to use and does not offer paid subscriptions or in-app purchases.